mingliangzhang2018/PGDP/README.md

 </table>

 ## Demo
 We also realize the demo script in the `demo/PGDP_Demo.ipynb`.
-Because this project has not implemented a text recognizer, only samples from the PGDP5K can be tested at this time Whose text contents are set as ground truth.
+Because this project has not implemented a text recognizer, only samples from the PGDP5K can be tested at this time whose text contents are set as ground truth.
 During use, you could adjust corresponding variables in the demo script, such as `config-file`, `weights`, `MODEL.DEVICE` and `img_path`.
 <div align=center>
 	<img src="images/demo.png">
 </div>